-Data collection takes place annually and on an ongoing basis within each aspect of the program.
+Data collection takes place on an ongoing basis within each aspect of the program.
 Performance measure data will be finalized at the end of each State fiscal year and available upon request.
-Counties work throughout the year to meet their individual targets and goals to assure maximum review.
-CDSS QA monitoring staff visit all 58 counties each year.
+Counties work throughout the review period to meet their individual targets and goals to assure maximum review.
+CDSS staff conduct monitoring reviews of all 58 counties biennially when QA monitoring staff has determined that the county is in compliance.
+When a county is out of compliance, CDSS staff will conduct in-person monitoring reviews annually until the county has reestablished fully compliance.